OC Troy Walters, Huskers parting ways in 'mutual' separation

 Lubick worked closely with Frost at Oregon after being hired by Helfrich when Helfrich got the head coaching job.
 The 47-year-old Bozeman, Montana, native was hired as the passing game coordinator and wide receivers coach for the Ducks when Frost was elevated to offensive coordinator.
 Then he took over as offensive coordinator for a year when Frost left for Orlando.

-Lubick is available, too, as he spent the past year out of football working in Colorado after spending 2017 and 2018 at Washington as the co-offensive coordinator.
+Lubick is available, too, spending the past year out of football working in Colorado after spending 2017 and 2018 at Washington as the co-offensive coordinator.

-Not only that, but he’s got a history of coaching wide receivers.
+Not only that, but he has a history of coaching wide receivers.

 The biggest question here would be whether Lubick wants back in the coaching game at this point.